fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 There is a special type of jinns - shayatin (devils).
 According to most sources, After Satan disobeyed Allah and vowed to lead humans astray, some jinns followed Satan, and they became shayatin, whose job is to lead people astray. and when a person is born, a shayatin is assigned to follow this person every day and whisper bad thoughts.

 The Messenger of Allah (blessings and peace of Allah be upon him) said: “Allah, may He be blessed and exalted, says: ‘I created all of My slaves as hunafa’ (sing. haneef, i.e., believing in monotheism), but the devils diverted them from their belief.’”
 End quote from Ta’weel Mukhtalaf al-Hadith (p.
 200).

-#### Era of Jinn on Earth

-[Most of information in this section cannot be found in the Quran and the Sunnah.
-But it is derived from early interpretators of the Quran, including sahaba.]
-Jinns were transgressing and were not treating animals well.

-Angels and Iblis were send to annihilate many jinns who were transgressing.

-The community of the jinn race were like those of humans, but then corruption and injustice among them increased and all warnings sent by God were ignored.
-Consequently, God sent his angels to battle the infidel jinn.
-Just a few survived, and were ousted to far islands or to the mountains.
-With the revelation of Islam, the jinn were given a new chance to access salvation.
-However, because of their prior creation, the jinn would attribute themselves to a superiority over humans and envy them for their place and rank on earth.

 </details>